 The financial risks have been reviewed in terms of impact and likelihood, as part of the strategic risk management process.
 The main financial risk to the Trust is that of managing its short-term cash flow effectively.
 To mitigate this risk, it has been agreed that an appropriate minimum reserves balance would equate to 5% of the GAG income.
 In broad terms, this would equate to approximately £450,000.
-At the end of the financial year ending 31 August 2021 the reserves figure was £1,262,947 including the revenue deficit in the trading subsidiary of £21,384.
-The trust has already started to invest in capital projects and in educational resources to help the recovery of the student's education.
+At the end of the financial year ending 31 August 2022 the reserves figure was £1,262,023.
+The trust has been investing in capital projects and in educational resources to help the recovery of the student's education.
+The unfunded Teachers Pay rise will also be paid for out of reserves.